justshowkat/light-speed-travel/README.md

 Oh, by the way. sign in with facebook doesn't work... there is some kind of problem with developer mode. i joined the meet session and they advised me to skip it. so yeah, it doesn't work because of facebook. not because of me...

-## So to run this project on your machine run the following command on your terminal:
+## So to open this project inside your local machine run the following command on your terminal:
 ### `npm install`
 ### `npm start`